ntuanhung/PRL2018_WIN/README.md

 *Text-independent writer identification using convolutional neural network*, Pattern Recognition Letters, 2018, ISSN 0167-8655, https://doi.org/10.1016/j.patrec.2018.07.022.

+## Prerequisites
+Install the following packages via pip3: numpy, tqdm, Pillow, pickle, gzip, scipy, tensorflow-gpu

+We developed and evaluated our source code on Tensorflow 1.7.0 with Python 3.6.5.

 ## Notes
-We developed and evaluated our source code on Tensorflow 1.7.0.

 Inside *images* folder, all image file should be named by <writer_id>_<image_name> such as 0_1234.

 In *configs* folder, there are different configuration files which are used to train/evaluate model.